 No matter what time of year you visit, you’ll find something to do!
 The farm and woods are full of recreational, educational, and historic activities.
 Use our post on 15 Things to do with the Family at Malabar Farm for inspiration and find more ideas below.

 Malabar Farm Tours

-- Tour the Big House: from April through December, visitors can join guided tours of the Big House, the centerpiece of the estate.
-Inside, you’ll find two Grandma Moses paintings, and a unique mix of architectural styles.
+- Malabar Farm House Tours are available from April through December.
+Visitors can join guided tours of the Big House, the centerpiece of the estate.
+Inside, you’ll find two Grandma Moses paintings and a unique mix of architectural styles.
 Tours of the mansion are offered twice daily Memorial Day-Labor Day.
 Check the website for the most up-to-date tour schedule.

-- Join Wagon Tours of the Farm.
-Farm Tours are available from May to October.
+- Farm Tours are available from May to October.
 Conducted by a tractor-pulled wagon, the farm tour gives visitors a chance to see the famous farm up close and personal.
 Note: The seats face outwards which means you’ll have great views but aren’t the best for little ones.
 If you have small children, you may want to skip the wagon ride until you’re confident they can sit okay on their own.

 Malabar Farm Hiking Trails